taddison/personal-site/content/blog/2021/08/interesting-links---august-2021/index.md

 If you've never read the details on why some of React's limitations exist (one-way data flow, rules regarding hooks, effects) - this piece is well worth the (fairly high) effort to work through.
 And if you do understand those limitations, this piece shows another way of thinking about them - really helped consolidate my mental model of React.

-If you're curious about building React from scratch I'd recommend the fantastic [Build your own React](https://pomb.us/build-your-own-react/).
+If you're curious about building React from scratch, I'd recommend the fantastic [Build your own React](https://pomb.us/build-your-own-react/).
 Not only is the content great, but the presentation is fantastic.

 ### Javascript